Oedipus: Antigone

-Euripides' Phoenissae, Chrysippus, and Oedipus
+Euripides's Phoenissae, Chrysippus, and Oedipus

-At the beginning of Euripides' Phoenissae, Jocasta recalls the story of Oedipus.
+At the beginning of Euripides's Phoenissae, Jocasta recalls the story of Oedipus.
 Generally, the play weaves together the plots of the Seven Against Thebes and Antigone.
 The play differs from the other tales in two major respects.
 First, it describes in detail why Laius and Oedipus had a feud: Laius ordered Oedipus out of the road so his chariot could pass, but proud Oedipus refused to move.
 Second, in the play Jocasta has not killed herself at the discovery of her incest – otherwise, she could not play the prologue, for fathomable reasons – nor has Oedipus fled into exile, but they have stayed in Thebes only to delay their doom until the fatal duel of their sons/brothers/nephews Eteocles and Polynices: Jocasta commits suicide over the two men's dead bodies, and Antigone follows Oedipus into exile.